The Wide Awakes Banner Restoration

 • Commemorative Publication after Restoration is Completed

-Please send donations by check to: Libertyville Historical Society, 413 N. Milwaukee Avenue, Libertyville, IL 60048
+send donations by check to: Libertyville Historical Society, 413 N. Milwaukee Avenue, Libertyville, IL 60048

 Thank you for your support!